 East Entry Patio and Mural

 The east entry to the Center was redeveloped in summer 2017 due to chronic flooding on the ground floor of the community center.
 Funds were garnered to address the flooding and enhance the site with a new seating area, landscaping and a painted mural.
 Landscape designers Ken and Pat Saiki created the new design which was installed by Burkle Landscaping and Bruce Company.
+The hand railing was donated and installed by Endres Manufacturing.
 The mural was designed and painted by teaching artist Amy Mietzel and Bayview resident Tou Lor and reflects the gardening traditions of Bayview residents.
 The site also features a 150 square feet of organic gardening space that is maintained by Bayview youth involved in the summer Giving Garden Youth Employment program.

 Bayview Magic Carpet

-This mural created by Nancy Giffey in 2002 was inspired by the borders of Hmong embroidery, images from nature, Monona Bay, and religious and cultural symbols from around the world.
+This mural created by Nancy Giffey in 2003 was inspired by the intersection of Hmong embroidery, images from nature, Monona Bay, and religious and cultural symbols from around the world.

 One Child Spinning Through Mother Sky

 This sculpture created by Harry Whitehorse is carved out of an Osage Orange tree that was planted by an Italian immigrant in 1930 and grew in the old Greenbush neighborhood for seventy-five years.
 The tree was the only landscape feature to survive the redevelopment of the Triangle neighborhood in the 1960's.
 In 2002, sculptor Harry Whitehorse carved "One Child Spinning Through Mother Sky" for Bayview Foundation.
 The sculpture includes animals, people and plants symbolic of the ethnic groups that have called Bayview and the Greenbush neighborhood home.